 Stay connected to the latest Healthcare Career Advice easily through Facebook.

 Education & Training

 “To become a Certified Home Health Aide, you need to take a class and complete 75 hours of training,” Grenger added.
-“I took a class at Brookdale Community College, which was only 2 weeks I believe, but we met 5 days a week.
-The course itself was not challenging, because I was a Health Studies major at Monmouth University.”
+“I took a class at Brookdale Community College, which was only two weeks I believe, but we met five days a week.
+The course itself was not challenging, because I was a health studies major at Monmouth University.”

 “Once you complete the HHA course, you will take a test and if you pass then you receive a completion certification,” Grenger explained.
 “If you wish to actively practice as a Home Health Aide, then you will need to fill out a form which is online, and submit it to receive your license.
 Waiting for the license will take a couple months, but they do give you a temporary license to start working once the form is submitted.”

 To advance in a career as a Home Health Aide, professionals can choose to advance their skill sets through additional education and training, for they can consider learning an additional language to make them increasingly marketable within the field.
 Learn about education and training careers and nursing careers today!